Vibrelli Mini Review

-We were curious to see how a pump priced at $20 would compete with the pricier mini pumps in our review.
+We were curious to see how a pump at this price would compete with the pricier mini pumps in our review.
 Our testers were excited about the dual stage pump with a pressure/volume selector on a pump in this price range.
 But after testing, we were left a bit underwhelmed by the performance of the Vibrelli.
-The Pro Bike Mini is also an affordable option with much better performance.
+The Pro Bike Tool High Pressure Pump is also an affordable option with much better performance.

 Ease of Use

 The Vibrelli has a pressure and volume mode for inflating different types of tires.
-Pumping in pressure mode we were only able to reach 36psi in a 25c road tire, compared to the 66psi achieved using the Pro Bike Mini Tool.
+Pumping in pressure mode, we were only able to reach 36 psi in a 25c road tire, compared to the 66 psi achieved using the Pro Bike Tool.
 In addition to the poor efficiency, the pumping effort ramps up quickly, making it difficult to reach a safe riding pressure.
-We were able to get up to 90psi, but this was after over 400 pump strokes and a significant effort.
-Mountain bike tire inflation was marginally better, reaching a pressure of 28psi, when using volume mode, at 300 pump strokes.
+We were able to get up to 90 psi, but this was after over 400 pump strokes and a significant effort.
+Mountain bike tire inflation was marginally better, reaching a pressure of 28 psi when using volume mode, at 300 pump strokes.

-There were other pumps that performed worse on a mountain bike tire, such as the Portland Design Works Little Silver that only achieved 9psi.
-The Lezyne Gauge Drive HV took home a perfect 10 out of 10 for pumping performance, blowing all other contenders out of the water and requiring the least effort of all contenders.
+Other pumps were worse for mountain bike tires, such as the Portland Design Works Little Silver that only achieved nine psi.
+The Lezyne Gauge Drive HV offered excellent pumping performance, blowing all other contenders out of the water and requiring the least effort of all contenders.
 The Vibrelli will work for mountain bike use, but be prepared to work for it.

 We had issues with the pump head seal on the Mini the first time we used it.
 Unfortunately, those issues got worse with continued use.
-Following several rounds of pump testing we were unable to get a seal that would facilitate inflation.
-If durability is what you're after, check out the Lezyne Road Drive the Topeak Race Rocket, Silca Impero, or the Lezyne Pressure Drive, which all scored 8 out of 10 in overall durability.
+Following several rounds of pump testing, we were unable to get a seal that would facilitate inflation.
+If durability is what you're after, check out the Lezyne Road Drive the Topeak Race Rocket, Silca Impero, or the Lezyne Pressure Drive.

 The Vibrelli did not fare well during testing.
 It is affordable, but it lacks pumping performance and durability.
-We cannot recommend it to our readers and would instead suggest you visit the Frame and Mini Pump Review to find a contender that would best suit your needs.
+We cannot recommend it to our readers and would instead suggest you visit the full review to find a contender for your needs.

 — Curtis Smith